-This seminar will meet weekly on FRIDAYS at 10:00am and will take place at Mansfield College.
-In order to be prepared for it you must have attended the theory lectures on Tuesdays at 2 p.m. in Examination Schools and have read the Required Reading (asterisked and bolded)for those lectures.
+This seminar will meet weekly on FRIDAYS at 3 p.m. and will take online.
+In order to be prepared for it you must have attended the theory lectures on Tuesdays at 2 p.m. and have read the Required Reading (asterisked and bolded) for those lectures.
 The lectures are open to all members of the University but the seminar is only open to those enrolled on the Women's Studies master's programme this year.
 Attendance is compulsory - you must inform the seminar convenors (by email) in good time if you cannot attend and provide your reason.
 Failure to provide satisfactory reasons and/or repeated or unexplained absence will be followed up through contact with the steering committee and/or your college.
 The success of the seminar relies on the full and active participation of all its members.